 OUR STAFF

-DAVE HUNT| EXECUTIVE DIRECTOR
+DAVE HUNT | EXECUTIVE DIRECTOR

 Dave completed five terms representing Clackamas County in the Oregon House of Representatives.
-After meeting with NAMI Clackamas members while running for office, he successfully advocated for passage of Oregon’s first mental health parity law in 2005.
+After meeting with NAMI Clackamas members while running for office, he successfully advocated for the passage of Oregon’s first mental health parity law in 2005.
 Under his leadership as Majority Leader and Speaker of the House, Oregon enacted health insurance for 90,000 uninsured children and 30,000 low-income adults, the historic 2009 Jobs and Transportation Act, Oregon’s first affordable housing trust fund, school-based health clinic expansion, creation of Oregon’s first Rainy Day Fund, and new revenue to protect health care and other critical services during the Great Recession.

 He has served as executive director/CEO of three different non-profit associations: The Pacific Northwest Defense Coalition (PNDC) of 300 defense and security industry businesses, the Columbia River Channel Coalition of maritime-related organizations, and the Association of Pacific Ports.